LearnYouSomeComputer/Tools-For-Programming/11-Unit-testing.md

 ### Code Coverage

 Unit tests are most valuable when all your important code is tested.
-You can check this by hand, but that's no fun especially on a big codebase.
+You can check this by hand, but that's no fun, especially on a big codebase.
 Fortunately, there are tools to check for you!
 We'll use `gcov` to generate code coverage reports for us.